cr7vaibhav/JUnit-Maven/README.md

 # JUnit Testing with Maven

-This guide will help you set up a Maven project, add JUnit dependency, and create unit tests for a simple calculator class.
+Used CodingWithJohn video on JUnit testing to learn to set up a Maven project, add JUnit dependency, and create unit tests.

 ## Create a Maven Project